Madrid – a relentlessly traditional city that sticks to its old habits like they’ll be gone tomorrow – is changing.

 The difference between the oldest and youngest generation is huge.
 The elders were young adults during an archaic dictatorship that stunted Spain by decades and whose effects can still be felt, whereas Spain’s young adults today have gone through the deepest-cutting financial crisis in living memory and sceptically seek comfort in promise for change.

 As Madrid makes up for lost time, it stays true to its roots.
-On this blog, you won’t find anything chic – Madrid No Frills is an investigative blog about local eateries, immigrant cultures and the humble Madrid way of life, which is disappearing fast.
+On this blog, you won’t find anything chic – Madrid No Frills is an investigative blog about local eateries, immigrant cultures, forgotten corners and the humble Madrid way of life, which is disappearing fast.